1. A Park gives residents affordable housing and a quiet, safe and secure environment.

 5. Meeting halls and recreational amenities vary from Park to Park.
 Parks usually have an elected Social Committee that caters for the social needs of the residents with a range of activities.

-6. Parks have an elected Residents' Committee, recognized by the Residential Parks Act 2007, that looks after the welfare of residents.
+6. Parks have an elected Residents' Committee, recognized by the Residential Parks Act 2007, that looks after the interests of residents.

 7. There is a minimum age for residents entering a Park; usually it is 50 years.